2014-2015 Admissions Process and Checklist

 - For new Early Childhood families, an orientationwill be scheduled in June.

-- Be sure to read your newsletter for a community work-and-picnic gathering prior to the first day of school.
+- Be sure to read your newsletter for a community news and gatherings.

 - Our New Parent Reception at the beginning of the school year will give you an opportunity to meet other parents and members of CAWS administration.